IBM-EPBL/IBM-Project-12406-1659450617/README.md

 # A Novel Method for Handwritten Digit Recognition System

-An WebApp which recognize the handwritten digit image and show the predicted results.
+An WebApp which recognize digit from the handwritten digit image and show the predicted results.

 ## Project Description